-To be completed the shitters improve the aetherics of the building compared to with solid shorter do not interfere in any way, shape of form with the heritage brick+ facade nor any of the heritage aesthetics cancern with he auty or the appreciation of heaty.
-The shitters are located under the roof of the windows andy.
+To be completed the shutters improve the aetherics of the building compared to what was previously.
+The solid shutter do not interfere in any way, shape of form with the heritage brick facade nor any of the heritage aesthetics concern with he auty on the appreciation of heaty.
+The shutters are located under the roof of the windows andy.

-existing solid rather shutters for the period the premises remained a fire arms shop, until the shap reventeds to an atternative use, the solid valler shutters can then be consily removed without conclusion:
+existing solid rather shutters for the period the premises remained a fire arms shop, until the shap reventeds to an atternative use, the solid valler shutters can then be received y removed without conclusion: